pbrebner/homepage/README.md

 # Homepage

+![Image] (UI.png)

 ## About

-A responsive homepage created as part of The ODIN Project curriculum
+A responsive homepage created as part of The ODIN Project curriculum.
+Focus was on creating a layout that looked good on multiple screen sizes.

 ## Topics Covered

-## TODO
+-   responsive design
+-   media queries
+-   accessibility